 Robots are never a “set it and forget it” investment: since they follow a predetermined set of rules, process exceptions will inevitably occur that cause them to break.
 To ensure the client meets stringent federal time requirements for wire transfers, an Auxis RPA support team monitors the compliance bots daily to ensure they remain up and running.

-Auxis successfully applied UiPath RPA to reduce the duration, reliability, and efficiency of the client’s process for detecting wire transfer fraud.
+Auxis successfully applied UiPath Process automation strategy to reduce the duration, reliability, and efficiency of the client’s process for detecting wire transfer frau.
 The resulting automation quickly became the client’s most-run bot.

 Key benefits include: